nakamoto-ai/yama/README.md

 | `NETUID`             | The netuid of the subnet                                    | ✅       |
 | `VALIDATOR_INTERVAL` | The time between validator steps (default: `10`)            | ❌       |

-These environment variables can be set in two ways: using a `.env` file and setting environment variables directly.
+These environment variables can be set in two ways: using a `.env` file or setting environment variables directly.

 #### .env file
 Create a `.env` file by copying the example environment file `.env.example` to your desired path: